luigi989/luigi989/README.md

 ## :notebook: About me
-I am currently studying Computer Science.
+Hello!
+I am currently studying towards a Master in Computer Science.
+I also has some small code side projects in areas that interests me.

 ## :wrench: Technologies & Tools
 <!-- Simple-icons